superduper-io/superduper/README.md

    - You need to install MongoDB?
 See the docs <a href="https://www.mongodb.com/docs/manual/installation/">here</a>.

 #### 3. Try one of our example use cases/notebooks <a href="https://superduperdb.github.io/superduperdb/docs/category/use-cases/">found here</a> (~as many minutes you enjoy)!

-# Example Use-Cases & Apps

-#### Check out the example use-cases and applications we have already implemented with SuperDuperDB <a href="https://docs.superduperdb.com/docs/category/use-cases">in our docs here</a>.

 # Community & Getting Help